CanopySimulations/canopy-python/README.md

 # Updating the OpenAPI Client

+This needs to be tidied up, improved, and automated.

 You can use the Dockerfile in this repository to create a docker image to generate the new API stubs:

 ```sh